 A much-needed daycare centre is part of the vision.
 Facilities would be available for multi-generational programming.
 And the two-storey building would double as a reception centre in the event of a large-scale emergency.
 All within the five-to-ten minute walkability zone that our evolving Official Community Plan has identified as critical in unlocking the potential of a compact town centre in which the majority of our population resides.

-The tentative deal on the table would see the Lions sell its Murray Road pocket park behind Pizzability to the District at a fair-market price while promising to plough the proceeds back into the new build.
-They'd also secure the long-term lease of 1.3 acres of the park at the foot of the southwest slope leading up to Wadams Way.
-(Back in 2016, I believe the same approximate spot was mulled by council of the day as a site for the new Sooke library prior to their ultra-savvy decision to purchase Lot A.) For its part, the District would retain the P1 zoning (public recreation use) on the Murray Road park.
+The tentative deal on the table would see the Lions sell its Murray Road pocket park behind Pizzability to the District at a fair-market price; the Lions would plough the proceeds back into the new build and the District will retain the Murray Road green space as P1-zoned (public recreation use) parkland.
+They'd also secure the long-term lease of 1.9 acres of the park at the foot of the southwest slope leading up to Wadams Way.
+(Back in 2016, I believe the same approximate spot was mulled by council of the day as a site for the new Sooke library prior to their savvy decision to purchase Lot A.)

 Given that JPMP is owned by the District (i.e., all of us), the Community Charter requires that any sale or, in this case, lease of public park land receive "approval of the electors," to quote Monday's staff report.
 "There are two processes through which this can be achieved: Assent Voting and the Alternative Approval Process (AAP)."